1630 Heritage Landing

 and bowling.

 These are wooden Duck Pins and the Ball used in 1917 at the Lutheran Lanes in St. Charles.
+A perfect game gets recognition in this display!

 Turn of the Century wooden cocked hat pin and ball from the Corner Bar.
 You can still play that game there.